mtollefsen/notebooks/README.md

 # Overwatch League Data
-Repository of SQL code (specifically SQLite) that I used to clean and organize data from the Overwatch League (OWL) as well as data projects intended to build upon and utilize this newly cleaned data.
+Repository of SQL code (specifically SQLite) that I used to clean and organize data from the Overwatch League as well as data projects intended to build upon and utilize this newly cleaned data.

-### Project List
+### Projects
-- Data cleanup with SQL
+- Cleanup - Overwatch League Data
-- The Assault on Assault | Analysis with SQL displayed via Jupyter Notebook
+- Analysis - The Assault on Assault
-- [WIP] Connect to API
+- [Coming Soon]

+## Cleanup - Overwatch League Data
-## Before
+### Before
 ![Overwatch League Data raw](https://user-images.githubusercontent.com/97869630/152226888-bdc4aa8b-30c1-4126-bbae-a083f2b9c8ba.PNG)

 #### 4,958,301 rows of data from 14 CSV files<br>